Puumanamana/CoCoNet/docs/source/hyperparameters.rst

 CoCoNet's parameters were set in order to put an emphasis on bin homogeneity.
 However, depending on the research goal, the user might want to emphasize on either one.
 Mainly, three parameters can be adjusted to improve bin completeness at the cost of possibly decreased homogeneity:

-1. The fragment length, `--fragment-length`
+1. The fragment length, :code:`--fragment-length`
-2. The minimum prevalence `--min-prevalence` (i.e. the number of samples a given contig appear in)
+2. The minimum prevalence :code:`--min-prevalence` (i.e. the number of samples a given contig appear in)
-3. The minimum number matches between two contigs connected by an edge in the contig-contig graph (:math:`\theta`), `--theta`
+3. The minimum number matches between two contigs connected by an edge in the contig-contig graph, :math:`\theta`, :code:`--theta`
-4. The minimum edge density required for a cluster to be considered as a coherent bin (:math:`\gamma`), `--gamma2`
+4. The minimum edge density required for a cluster to be considered as a coherent bin, :math:`\gamma`, :code:`--gamma2`

 Decreasing the values of :math:`\theta` or :math:`\gamma`  (respectively 80\% and 75\% by default) decreases the binning stringency.
 This can, therefore, improve the completeness of viruses with higher variance in their k-mer or coverage patterns, albeit at the cost of possibly decreased homogeneity.
 Similarly, increasing the fragment length can minimize the variance in the k-mer and coverage distributions between contigs of the same species and, consequently, improve completeness.
 Nevertheless, a longer fragment length (or greater prevalence) thresholds can result in more contigs being assigned to singleton bins simply because they were not long enough to be processed.
 In addition, increasing the minimum prevalence will results in selecting contigs that are more broadly present across samples.
 Intuitively, a high prevalence provides a more robust information for binning; indeed, two contigs co-occurring in two samples provide a less robust evidence than if they were co-occurring in 5 samples.
 Naturally, decreasing the values of :math:`\theta`, :math:`\gamma`, the fragment length or the minimum prevalence can result in more homogeneous but less complete bins.